By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1042|Pages: 2|6 min read

-In Hesiod’s Theogony, there is a chronology presented in which there are many generations holding the position of “king of the universe”.
-Ouranos, his son Kronos, and his son Zeus are all at one time the holder of the coveted position to rule over all things.
-Ouranos and Kronos both met an untimely end at the hand of their sons, so why did Zeus not share the same fate?
-In The Theogony, there is a passage which shows why Zeus is the being in his line that remains the ruler.
-Lines 485 to 506 within The Theogony show how Zeus was favoured by Gaia, he was both the first and last born, and how he had the wisdom and guidance to free the cyclopses from their bondage, and that these events were what made Zeus the logical conclusion to the succession myth.
+In Hesiod’s Theogony, a chronology is presented in which multiple generations hold the position of “king of the universe.”
+Ouranos, his son Kronos, and his son Zeus all hold this coveted position at different times.
+While Ouranos and Kronos both meet an untimely end at the hands of their sons, Zeus does not share the same fate.
+In The Theogony, there is a passage that illustrates why Zeus remains the ruler.
+Lines 485 to 506 demonstrate how Zeus was favored by Gaia, was both the first and last born, and possessed the wisdom and guidance to free the Cyclopes from their bondage.
+These events position Zeus as the logical conclusion to the succession myth (Hesiod, 8th century BCE).

-When examining the passage from lines 485 to 506 in Hesiod’s Theogony, it can be seen that Zeus is the only logical conclusion to the succession myth.
-In explaining the details of Zeus’ upbringing, having him favoured by Gaia, as well as his important position of first and last born, and giving an example of his great wisdom and foresight as a leader, it is shown that he is the rightful leader among the gods, and thus the succession myth should, and does, end with him.
-He avoided the fate that his predecessors had succumbed to, and stayed forever the ruler of the universe.
+Examining lines 485 to 506 in Hesiod’s Theogony, it is evident that Zeus is the only logical conclusion to the succession myth.
+The details of Zeus’ upbringing, his favor with Gaia, his unique birth order, and his wisdom and foresight as a leader establish him as the rightful leader among the gods.
+Thus, the succession myth concludes with him.
+He avoids the fate of his predecessors and remains forever the ruler of the universe (Hesiod, 8th century BCE).

 Browse our vast selection of original essay samples, each expertly formatted and styled